RetroPie/RetroPie-Docs/docs/3do.md

 With RPi3 (stock and overclocked) no real difference in performance compared to the RPi2.
 Bust-A-Move took around 1 minute to load on stock speed and 39 seconds overclocked.
 Both had choppy sound and controller lag.
 As of 8/6/2016.

+With the Odroid XU4 performance is increased with many games being playable as of July 2018 when development was taken over by a newer developer.
+CPU threading being added for the CPU/GPU found in the XU4 continues to increase performance as of September 2018.

 ## ROMS
 Accepted File Extensions: **.iso**